 Highlights of the program include sustainable building, cultural heritage, spatial perception, planning, expression, context, light, and color.
 For more information, contact Kristin Barry.

 An ambitious program called Polyark takes place periodically, sending groups of Ball State architecture and landscape architecture students along with faculty members on a 15-week tour of numerous cities around the globe.

 You’ll blend course work into an intense itinerary to places, spaces, design professionals, buildings, gardens, and vernacular environments.

 More Study Abroad Opportunities

-In addition to CAP’s signature programs, Ball State’s Rinker Center for International Programs offers a range of study and work abroad experiences.
+In addition to CAP’s signature programs, Ball State’s Rinker Center for Global Affairs offers a range of study and work abroad experiences.
 Explore opportunities.